 Measuring success in District 196

-The District 196 Student Testing and Assessment Center is responsible for all district wide achievement testing.
+The District 196 Research, Assessment & Analytics department is responsible for all district wide achievement testing.
 The assessment center staff work on implementation of state graduation standards; administer district, state and national tests; collect other information to support revision and development of curricular and instructional programs; and report data to the School Board, the Curriculum and Instruction Advisory Council (CIAC), and the public.

 Our mission is to collect meaningful information, report it in a timely way, and communicate the results in a clear and helpful style.
 The District 196 Assessment Plan articulates a balanced system of assessment that: